suprachakra/AtlasMesh-Fleet-OS/docs/Technical/11_Agnostic_By_Contract.md

 ---

-**Agnostic by Contract ensures that all abstraction boundaries are explicit, testable, and enforceable, providing the foundation for reliable qualified agnosticism.**
+**Agnostic by Contract ensures that all abstraction boundaries are explicit, testable and enforceable, providing the foundation for reliable qualified agnosticism.**